 If it doesn’t pass, ensure that you change the layout of your website to make it easier for mobile users to navigate around.
 Remember, most people use mobile phones for searching and surfing the web now!

 2. Speed Up Your Website

-Besides having to improve the mobile-friendliness of your website, you’ll also need to make sure that your entire site is speedy, too!
+Besides improving your website’s mobile-friendliness, you’ll also need to make sure that your entire site is speedy, too!
 People won’t want to stay on a webpage that takes more than a minute or so to load.
-We want quick and accurate results, and we want it quick and easy to obtain!
+We want quick and accurate results, and we want them quick and easy to obtain!

-With that being said, make sure that you make your website to load as quickly as possible for search bots to rank higher.
+That said, make sure that your website load as quickly as possible for search bots to rank higher.
 Here are some things you can do: